RedHatSatellite/satellite-performance-tuning/docs/system-requirements.rst

 3. The Ruby app server will need to be tuned directly via the Puma Tuning section: :ref:`puma_tuning`.
 4. Resume operations

+NOTE:

-NOTE: The specific tuning settings for each profile can be viewed in the configuration files contained in `/usr/share/foreman-installer/config/foreman.hiera/tuning/sizes`
+1.The specific tuning settings for each profile can be viewed in the configuration files contained in `/usr/share/foreman-installer/config/foreman.hiera/tuning/sizes`

+2.Moreover, tuning Profiles are not covering `puma tuning <https://github.com/RedHatSatellite/satellite-performance-tuning/blob/devel/docs/satellite-configuration-tuning.rst#puma-tuning>`_ as of now but we are working on it.
+Please refer to this `bug <https://bugzilla.redhat.com/show_bug.cgi?id=1959691>`_ for more details.